SB01 Manual Superlative™

 The SB01 is powered by a rechargeable battery.
 To turn the synth on, slide the power switch on the left corner of the unit towards the right.
 The power LED above the TUNE knob will light amber.

 To charge the synth, connect a USB-C power supply to the USB connection on the back of the unit.
-The LED above the TUNE knob will turn green to indicate that the unit is currently charging.
+The power LED will turn green to indicate that the unit is currently charging.

 Checking Battery Level